 Stories from the Field

-AHRQ's EvidenceNOW initiative is helping more than 1,500 small-and medium-sized primary care practices across America use the latest evidence to improve delivery of primary care and heart health.
-One in three of these practices operate in medically underserved areas, 75 percent have five or fewer clinicians, and 41 percent are clinician-owned.
+AHRQ’s EvidenceNOW initiative has helped more than 1,500 small-and medium-sized primary care practices across America use the latest evidence to improve delivery of primary care and heart health.
+One in three of these practices operates in medically underserved areas, 75 percent have five or fewer clinicians, and 41 percent are clinician-owned.

 Get to know EvidenceNOW through the eyes of the people participating in this initiative—read our profiles of primary care to find out what it's like to be a health care professional today, followed by stories of how EvidenceNOW is transforming the quality of primary care and heart health in America.

 Explore these stories of EvidenceNOW primary care practices:

 - A solo urban practitioner who works 70 hours a week and still finds time for kickboxing and dinner with her family every day.

 - A rural clinic where the staff can recognize their patients' voices on the answering machine.

 - A suburban father-son clinic where the whole family pitches in to help run the practice.